rizac/eGSIM/README.md

 ```

 <details>
-  <summary>Is this "double" directory needed in production?</summary>
+  <summary>Is this longer installation needed in production?</summary>

 In production mode could we simply clone `eGSIM`? yes.
 But we suggest to
 follow the procedure above in any case, to allow the same flexibility.